US Cash Products-Harbor products edge up on refinery outage

 NEW YORK HARBOR <0#P-NYH>

 Early December F5 RBOB, loading by Dec.
 5, was talked at flat to 0.25 cent over January RBOB futures, while barrels loading by Dec.
-10 were pegged at 0.50/0.25 cent under.
+10 were pegged at either side of 0.50 cent under.

-Ratable December F5 RBOB was done at 0.60 and 0.50 cent under, while ratable January F5 RBOB was talked at either side of 1.60 cents under February RBOB futures.
+Ratable December F5 RBOB was called 1.00/0.50 cent under, while ratable January F5 RBOB was talked at either side of 1.60 cents under February RBOB futures.

 Ratable February F5 RBOB was pegged at 2.25/1.75 cents March RBOB futures, while ratable March F5 RBOB was called 15.00/14.00 cents under April RBOB futures.

-Any-December M4 conventional gasoline was done at 2.10 cents over January RBOB futures.
+Any-December M4 conventional gasoline was pegged at 2.25/2.75 cents over January RBOB futures.

 MIDWEST <0#P-G#> <0#P-MC>

-Prompt Group Three ultra-low sulfur diesel was modestly weaker at 2.75/2.25 cents under, while Chicago ULSD tumbled as Cycle 1 trading got underway and was pegged at 7.75/7.25 cents under, 5.00 cents weaker.
-(Reporting by Jeffrey Kerr in New York and Erwin Seba in Houston; editing by Jim Marshall and David Gregorio)
+Prompt Group Three ultra-low sulfur diesel was steady at 2.50/2.00 cents under, while Chicago ULSD slipped by a half cent and was pegged held at 3.00/2.50 cents under.
+(Reporting by Jeffrey Kerr in New York and Erwin Seba in Houston; editing by Jim Marshall)

 * Brent crude sees 'death cross' as moving averages fall (New throughout, updates prices and market activity to settlement, adds API numbers)